 Download JPEG image

 According to the Economist Intelligence Unit Report in 2017, 75% out of 200 business executives are implementing Artificial Intelligence within the next year for the various aspects of their operations.
 Business phone systems are no exception.

-It seems that for the foreseeable future, VoIP, cloud PBX, and IVR will continue to evolve in order to integrate these technological advancements.
+For the foreseeable future, VoIP, cloud PBX, and IVR will continue evolving and integrating technological advancements.
 Of course, as these systems evolve, so will operational workflows and protocols.

 Business phone systems can only go so far.
-If you want to make the most out of your investment, it is best that you apply VoIP best practices as well as remain up-to-date on the business phone system optimization trends.
+If you want to make the most out of your investment, it is best that you apply VoIP best practices as well as remain up-to-date on the business phone system optimization best practices.

 Here, we can see that there are many ways for you to boost your usage of VoIP and UC systems.
 In addition to leveraging AI and a 5G network, as mentioned previously, many businesses also utilize time-tested strategies like adding click-to-call buttons to websites, monitoring the efficiency of calls as well as performing follow-up calls for sales.

 70% of shoppers have utilized click-to-call buttons from search ads.

 Click-to-Call buttons are one of the most effective widgets you can place on your website as it can increase conversion rate by 200% when placed above the fold.

 Mobile search accounts for 48% of total call volume.
 It is closely followed by desktop search at 17%, desktop display at 11%, and content/review sites at 9%.